diwanshududeja/FlickrAPI--Clean-Architecture-Android/README.md

 # Electrolux Assignment

-Showing the Electrolux Photos

 Implemented via MVVM using the Google Architectural components LiveData, ViewModel and Coroutines

 Dependency Injection (DI) using Dagger

 Integrated Kotlin coroutines to handle requests asynchronously.

-Used clean architecture
+Used clean architecture with differen well separated layers

 JetPack Compose for UI